stoerr/AIGenPipeline/specifications/ConfigFiles.md

 Also there should be an environment variable that can contain options - e.g. reading configurations from a file, or the options themselves.

-The environment variable should be named `APGENPIPELINE_CONFIG`.
+The environment variable should be named `AIGENPIPELINE_CONFIG`.

 The configuration file(s) to read can be specified from the command line.
 I'd like it to scan upwards from the current directory for files named `.aigenpipeline`.
 This way we can have a global configuration file in the root